HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 ## Fundamental

-As said before, HVML is programmable markup language.
+As said before, HVML is a programmable markup language.
 You know that HTML uses markups to define a static document and text in the document, while HVML uses markups to define a program structure and the data.
 In other words, HTML is static, while HVML is programmable and dynamic.